crf8472/libarcstk/BUILD.md

 This runs every source file through inlcude-what-you-use instead of the actual compiler and writes the resulting analysis to file ``iwyu.txt``.
 If you want to use your real compiler again, you have to reconfigure the project.

+The tool may log some warnings about unknown compile switches when you have selected g++ as your actual compiler.
+This is just because there are some switches configured for g++ that are unknown to clang.
+The warnings can be ignored.
+To avoid them [switch to clang++](#trying-a-different-compiler) before configuring with ``-DIWYU=ON``.

 ### Package maintainers